 - This can include noise pollution.

-If your business suffers loss or damage as a result of somebody else's action, you may need to consider legal action.
-If you are considering taking legal action, seek legal advice immediately.
+If your business suffers loss or damage as a result of somebody else's actions, you may need to consider legal action.
+If you are considering this, seek legal advice immediately.

 Debt recovery is the most common reason for suing